 Most of these appliances have similar settings.
 Mine (which is a slightly above entry-level model) has cooking settings for baking, air-frying, roasting, and dehydrating.

 Now, what makes this appliance so popular is its heating element and how it distributes heat.

 This appliance has been specifically designed to produce intense heat within a very small cooking chamber.
 Furthermore, it has strong built-in fans, which help circulate the hot air flow evenly throughout the chamber.

 That is exactly why you can get crispy food without having to plunge them into a pot of fat!

 Furthermore, this technology is why foods cook and reheat so quickly (as compared to using an oven or toaster oven).
 The chamber heats quickly and provides a stable temperature for the food to reheat.

-Benefits Reheating Pizza In The Air Fryer
+Benefits of Reheating Pizza In The Air Fryer

+For most people who enjoy convenient cooking, an air fryer is a total game changer!
 Now, if we only look at reheating pizza in an air fryer, there are a couple of benefits over other reheating methods.

 The first is that it works quicker than, for example, the oven or pan reheating technique.
-It’s not as quick as a microwave, but then again, a microwave ruins any crunchy textures that a pizza slice had.
+It’s not as quick as a microwave, but then again, a microwave ruins any crunchy textures that a pizza slice has.